Paolo Marchesi and his passion for photography

 During the winter months when he isn’t on assignment, photographer Paolo Marchesi can usually be found in the early morning hours on his quad with his dog Argo at La Pastora surf break in Todos Santos, Mexico.
 Marchesi is from Italy, but his accent isn’t necessarily Italian.
 He speaks the same way he connects with the subjects he photographs.
 He’s universal, relatable, a man of the world.
 Whether he is capturing an award-winning photograph of a rainbow trout jumping out the water or documenting a journey of courage of some of the most talented Ecuadorian female surfers, Marchesi’s body of work is like a soul album busting at the seams.

 Marchesi grew up in Turin, Italy where at a young age he developed a fascination for water.
 After working sometime as a designer in Paris, Marchesi finally picked up a camera, he then was schooled at the prestigious Brooks Institute of Photography in California.
 Still, it took him a few more years to finally connect his talent with his passions.
 Since then his work has graced magazines such as Climbing, Outside and Ski.
-Marchesi on searching for squid and pursuing his dream career.
+Here, Marchesi talks to The Red Bulletin about pursuing his dream career.

 THE RED BULLETIN: When did you first pick up a camera?

 PAOLO MARCHESI: The first time I truly picked up a camera to take photos was when I was 19.
 I had just moved to Paris and was inspired by the city.

 What is your favourite camera to shoot with?

 My underwater camera.
 Shooting underwater is very challenging and magical at the same time.
 You never have one hundred percent control and you have to go with the flow, no pun intended.
 The images are always a surprise as you never know what you are going to get.